keyboard_arrow_up

 Manufacturing With NiChrome

-Those made of NiChrome are composed of an alloy of 80% Nickel and 20% Chromium.
-The flexible NiChrome makes it easy to form the element into whatever shape and size is needed for its application.
-The 2550 degree Fahrenheit melting point of NiChrome and its resistance to oxidation also make this a popular material for heating elements.
-NiChrome strips, wires, and/or ribbons can be found in toasters, hair dryers and clothes dryers.
-NiChrome heating elements can be designed to reach a maximum temperature of 1300 degrees Fahrenheit.
+NiChrome, an alloy consisting of 80% Nickel and 20% Chromium, is commonly used for heating elements due to its flexibility, which makes it easy to shape into the required form.
+With a melting point of 2550 degrees Fahrenheit and its resistance to oxidation, NiChrome is a popular choice for heating elements.
+It is commonly found in appliances such as toasters, hair dryers, and clothes dryers.
+NiChrome heating elements can be designed to reach temperatures as high as 1300 degrees Fahrenheit.

 PTC Ceramic

-Portable ceramic space heaters are popular in homes and offices.
-These use a PTC (Positive Temperature Coefficient) ceramic element to generate heat.
-Instead of using wire, PTC ceramic heating elements use ceramic chips or stones made of a barium titanate or lead titanate composite.
-The use of ceramic helps make the product safer and last longer.
-A ceramic element is safer because it runs at 518 degrees Fahrenheit, compared to the 900 degree Fahrenheit running temperature of a traditional metallic element.
+Portable ceramic space heaters, commonly found in homes and offices, often use a Positive Temperature Coefficient (PTC) ceramic element to generate heat.
+Instead of using wire, these elements utilize ceramic chips or stones made from a barium titanate or lead titanate composite.
+PTC ceramic heating elements are safer and have a longer lifespan, operating at a temperature of 518 degrees Fahrenheit, compared to the 900 degrees Fahrenheit of traditional metallic elements.

 Silicon Carbide